istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/_index.md

 ### Plus much more

-- **istioctl** improvements including a `--tls-min-version` plumbed through, sorting fixes for connection output, distroless istioctl image, and zc command refinements
+- **istioctl** improvements including a `--tls-min-version` plumbed through, sorting fixes for connection output, distroless istioctl image, and `ztunnel-config` command refinements
 - **CNI** improvements: kubelet probe fix for AWS EKS ambient pods using Security Groups for Pods (branch ENI), gated behind `AMBIENT_ENABLE_AWS_BRANCH_ENI_PROBE` (default on); input validation for `excludeInterfaces`; reconciliation tweaks
 - **Wasm**: configurable binary size limit, gzip decompression limit configurable, SSRF protection on Wasm fetches
-- **Multicluster**: support for loading remote secrets from a local filesystem path
+- **Multicluster**: support for loading remote `Secret` resources from a local filesystem path

 Read about these and more in the full [release notes](change-notes/).